Zoubin Ghahramani

-Zoubin Ghahramani FRS (زوبین قهرمانی; born 8 February 1970) is a British-Iranian researcher and Professor of Information Engineering at the University of Cambridge.
-He holds joint appointments at University College London and the Alan Turing Institute. and has been a Fellow of St John's College, Cambridge since 2009.
-He was Associate Research Professor at Carnegie Mellon University School of Computer Science from 2003–2012.
-He was also the Chief Scientist of Uber from 2016 until 2020.
-He joined Google Brain in 2020 as senior research director.
-He is also Deputy Director of the Leverhulme Centre for the Future of Intelligence.
+Zoubin Ghahramani FRS (زوبین قهرمانی; born 8 February 1970) is a British-Iranian machine learning and AI researcher, Vice President of Research at Google DeepMind and Professor of Information Engineering at the University of Cambridge.
+He has been a Fellow of St John's College, Cambridge since 2009.
+He held appointments at University College London from 1998 to 2005 and was Associate Research Professor in the Machine Learning Department at Carnegie Mellon University from 2003 to 2012.
+He was the Chief Scientist of Uber from 2016 until 2020.
+He joined Google Brain in 2020 as Senior Research Director, becoming a VP of Research in 2021, and heading Google Brain until its merger with DeepMind to form Google DeepMind.
+He was a founding Cambridge Liaison Director of the Alan Turing Institute and also founding Deputy Director of the Leverhulme Centre for the Future of Intelligence.

+Ghahramani contributed to the Royal Society's Machine Learning Report in 2017 and led the UK's Future of Compute Review, in 2023.

 Education

-Ghahramani was educated at the American School of Madrid in Spain and the University of Pennsylvania where he was awarded a double major degree in Cognitive Science and Computer Science in 1990.
-He obtained his Ph.D. from the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology, supervised by Michael I. Jordan and Tomaso Poggio.
+Ghahramani was educated at the American School of Madrid in Spain and the University of Pennsylvania where he was awarded a dual degree in Cognitive Science and Computer Science in 1990.
+He obtained his Ph.D. in Cognitive Neuroscience from the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology, supervised by Michael I. Jordan and Tomaso Poggio.

 Research and career

 Following his Ph.D., Ghahramani moved to the University of Toronto in 1995 as a Postdoctoral Fellow in the Artificial Intelligence Lab, working with Geoffrey Hinton.
 From 1998 to 2005, he was a member of the faculty at the Gatsby Computational Neuroscience Unit, University College London.

 Ghahramani has made significant contributions in the areas of Bayesian machine learning (particularly variational methods for approximate Bayesian inference), as well as graphical models and computational neuroscience.
 His current research focuses on nonparametric Bayesian modelling and statistical machine learning.
 He has also worked on artificial intelligence, information retrieval, bioinformatics and statistics which provide the mathematical foundations for handling uncertainty, making decisions, and designing learning systems.
-He has published over 200 papers, receiving over 80,000 citations (an h-index of 120).
+He has published over 300 papers, receiving over 100,000 citations (an h-index of 132).

 He co-founded Geometric Intelligence in 2014, with Gary Marcus, Doug Bemis, and Ken Stanley, which was acquired by Uber in 2016.
-Afterwards, he transferred to Uber's AI Labs in 2016, and later became Chief Scientist at Uber, replacing Gary Marcus.
-In 2020 he joined Google and became the Sr. Director of Google Brain in April 2021 after Samy Bengio's departure.
+Afterwards, he transferred to Uber's AI Labs in 2016, and later became VP of AI and Chief Scientist at Uber.
+In 2020 he joined Google and became VP of Research and head of Google Brain in 2021 until its merger with DeepMind in April 2023.